lwlss/discstoch/muqfatc/README.md

 #### Example Code

 All code I wrote for my MSc Dissertation analyses which makes use of this specific package is provied in the Analyses/ImageAnalysis/ folder on GitHub along with a sample input folder R09C08 which contains the corresponding tiff images of the microscopic observations for that pin.
-This data has not yet been integrated into the `muqfatc` package.
+This example data has not yet been integrated into the `muqfatc` package.

 #### Dependencies